StevenChristy/FastNaturalLog/README.md

 ## Smaller Floats

-It should fine to decrease the iterations of the continued fraction for smaller datatypes which will increase the speed.
+It should fine to decrease the iterations of the continued fraction for smaller data types which will increase the speed.

 ## Larger Floats